Quantum theory for a total system including one internal measuring apparatus: Time evolution and restriction in initial condition

 It is straightforward to generalize the above discussions to the case that a fraction of the paths of a tree $\Upsilon$ give components possessing definite values of $\mu$.
 The result is similar: The principle of compatible description is satisfied, if the two equations (\ref{path-c}) and (\ref{D-diag}) hold.

-Finally, we get the following concise expression of the third assumption, without explicitly mentioning the principle of compatible description. \bi \item \textbf{The third assumption}: The assumption of MsD is applicable to vectors selected by the Initial-vector-restriction. \ei Here, the {Initial-vector-restriction} is defined as follows. \bi \item \textbf{Initial-vector-restriction}: Only those initial vectors are considered, for each of which there exists a finest tree $\Upsilon_f$ that satisfies Eq.(\ref{D-diag}) and has the relation in Eq.(\ref{path-c}) to all other trees starting from the same initial condition. \ei
+Therefore, for a given subsystem $\R$ to be used as the internal measuring apparatus, satisfaction of the principle of compatible description is equivalent to the following restriction to the initial condition. \bi \item \textbf{Initial-vector restriction}: Only those initial vectors are considered, for each of which there exists a finest tree $\Upsilon_f$ that satisfies Eq.(\ref{D-diag}) and has the relation in Eq.(\ref{path-c}) to all other trees starting from the same initial condition. \ei Then, the third basic assumption can be expressed as follows: Namely, the assumption of specified MsD is applicable to vectors selected by the initial-vector restriction.